Manganese(II) hydroxide

 Manganese(II) hydroxide is the inorganic compound with the formula Mn(OH)2.
 It is a white solid although samples darken quickly upon exposure to air owing to oxidation.
 It is poorly soluble in water.

-Preparation and reactions
+Structure, preparation, and reactions

+Mn(OH)2 adopts the brucite structure, i.e. the arrangement of the atoms in the crystal are the same as the arrangement of the atoms in Mg(OH)2.
+The Mn(II) centers are bonded to six hydroxide ligands.
+Each hydroxide ligand bridges to three Mn(II) sites.
+The O-H bonds are perpendicular to the planes defined by the oxygen atoms, projecting above and below these layers.

 Manganese(II) hydroxide precipitates as a solid when an alkali metal hydroxide is added to an aqueous solution of Mn2+ salt: